Sex Education (Parks and Recreation): Plot

-Leslie (Amy Poehler) has organized a sexual education seminar, as sexually transmitted diseases are rampant among Pawnee's senior citizens.
-Ann (Rashida Jones) is asked to help out due to her medical background.
-After getting into a car accident due to constant use of his smartphone, Tom (Aziz Ansari) is taken to court and sentenced to one week without looking at a screen.
-Tom finds life without technology very difficult, so Ron (Nick Offerman) decides to take Tom to his cabin in the woods so he can "detox" from his technology addiction.
+Leslie has organized a sexual education seminar, as sexually transmitted diseases are rampant among Pawnee's senior citizens.
+Ann is asked to help out due to her medical background.
+After getting into a car accident due to constant use of his smartphone, Tom is taken to court and sentenced to one week without looking at a screen.
+Tom finds life without technology very difficult, so Ron decides to take Tom to his cabin in the woods so he can "detox" from his technology addiction.

-Leslie's seminar is stopped by Marcia Langman (Darlene Hunt) of the conservative Society for Family Stability Foundation, and Marcia's strongly hinted to be closeted gay husband, Marshall Langman (Todd Sherry), claiming the seminar is against the law.
-Chris (Rob Lowe) reveals Pawnee's law that abstinence-only sex education must be applied citywide, so the seminar is shut down.
+Leslie's seminar is stopped by Marcia Langman of the conservative Society for Family Stability Foundation, and Marcia's strongly hinted to be closeted gay husband, Marshall Langman, claiming the seminar is against the law.
+Chris reveals Pawnee's law that abstinence-only sex education must be applied citywide, so the seminar is shut down.
 Leslie refuses to put up a vote to change the law due to overwhelming public support for it.
 At the next seminar, Leslie finds herself unable to force the abstinence view on the seniors, deciding to toss condoms into the audience.
 As a result, she is formally censured by Mayor Gunderson.
 Anticipating further punishment from Chris, Leslie is surprised when he says that she is technically his boss.

 In the wilderness, Tom takes an entire day divulging to Ron everything he does with technology.
-Saying he is going to buy steaks, Tom drives Ron's car to get a new smartphone, only to crash the car into a tree for using the smartphone too much.
+Claiming he is going to buy steaks, Tom drives Ron's car to get a new phone, only to become distracted by it and crash the car into a tree.
 Tom later admits that his own personal life isn't going well, and he feels the need to be distracted from it by technology.
 Ron gives Tom an auto manual to read so Tom can help fix Ron's car.
-Perd Hapley (Jay Jackson) interviews Leslie about the censure, where she refuses to apologize and vows to work hard to change the abstinence-only law, despite the public backlash she will receive.
+Perd Hapley interviews Leslie about the censure, where she refuses to apologize and vows to work hard to change the abstinence-only law, despite the public backlash she will receive.

-In another subplot, Ben (Adam Scott) and April (Aubrey Plaza) meet Congressman David Murray, whose reelection campaign they are working on.
-April is disturbed by Murray's (Adam J. Harrington) almost robotic-like manner and becomes convinced he may actually be a robot.
+In another subplot, Ben and April meet Congressman David Murray, whose reelection campaign they are working on.
+April is disturbed by Murray's almost robotic-like manner and becomes convinced he may actually be a robot.
 Even Ben becomes put off by Murray's complete lack of personality, rampant use of generic friendly chat, and non-offensive political talk.
 Ben later watches in befuddlement as Murray does everything his handlers tell him without a hint of having thoughts of his own, which makes him beloved by his advisors as the perfect political candidate.